Skip to main content

 Navigation Structure Impact

-Your site's navigation structure determines how PageRank flows.
-Strategic nofollow usage ensures search engines discover and prioritize your most valuable content.
+Your site's navigation structure is one of many factors that influences how PageRank flows.
+While nofollow can provide a supplementary signal, clear site architecture and prominent follow links are the most reliable ways to help search engines discover and prioritize your most valuable content.

 • • Clear category hierarchies